education Programs

 – Dan Ogola, MFK Founder

 We take a holistic approach to addressing the root causes of poverty and the barriers to healthcare.
 One of the major challenges faced in Kenya is the lack of medical professionals: East Africa desperately needs nurses.
 The World Health Organization recommends a ratio of 1 nurse to every 400 community residents (1:400).
 In the area that Matibabu serves, this ratio is at about 1:3800.
+This nursing shortage is endemic in East Africa.

 Matibabu College of Health Sciences (MCHS)